 Examples of her work include:

-- Basic Estate Planning: Prepared estate planning documents, such as wills, revocable living trusts, irrevocable life insurance trusts, durable powers of attorney for asset management, advance health-care directives, deeds and other conveyance documents.
+- Basic Estate Planning: Prepared estate planning documents, such as wills, revocable living trusts, irrevocable life insurance trusts, durable powers of attorney for asset management, advance health-care directives, digital asset authorizations, designations to control disposition of remains, deeds and other conveyance documents.

 - Advanced Estate Planning: Prepared documents to implement sophisticated estate planning techniques such as generation skipping trusts, leveraged gifting through the use of family limited partnerships and limited liability companies, charitable remainder trusts, grantor retained annuity trusts, qualified personal residence trusts, qualified domestic trusts, asset protection trusts, and installment sales to "intentionally defective grantor trusts."